FindoraNetwork/findora-wiki/docs/general/evm-integration-remix.md

-# EVM Integration - Use Remix
+# DELETE ME NOW!!!!
+DELETE ME NOW!!!
+EVM Integration - Use Remix

 ## Prerequisites
 Make sure you have setup Ethereum account and received FRA on it.